Effective from: 30th November 2021

 Consultmed is a user-friendly and integrated referral management platform that connects primary health care providers (e.g. GPs, physiotherapists) directly to secondary health care providers (e.g. specialists and hospital networks).
-It is a web-based platform that is accessible at www.consultmed.com.au or www.consultmed.co (“Platform”).
+It is a web-based platform that is accessible at www.consultmed.co or by any online platform approved by Consultmed which utilises the public-facing or provider-facing platform (“Platform”).

 Please read this policy carefully.
 By accessing and using our Platform, products and services, you agree to and consent to the collection, use, storage and disclosure of personal and health information by us as set out below.

 - primary health care providers using the Platform to refer patients; and

 - secondary health care providers that receive Referrals for Patients from primary health care providers via the Platform;

 (each a “Referrer”),

 - specialists, hospitals and other secondary health care providers that receive referrals for patients via the Platform; and

 - external health care providers that receive Referrals for Patients from primary health care providers via the Platform;